slvnfchr/modulor/README.md

 })
 ```

-The emitted configuration object has the following structure :
+The emitted `configuration` object is formatted according to the detected bundling system.
-- paths : object with modules' IDs as key and modules' paths as values
+By default, the object has the following structure :
 - bundles : array with for each bundle :
 	- name : bundle ID
 	- include : array of packaged modules' IDs